suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/Windspeed%20Distribution.png"/>

-The recorded data is on a large number of days where there is lower windspeed.
-This makes sense as cyclists tend to not ride bikes when there is a high windspeed.
+The recorded data is on a large number of days where there is a lower windspeed.
+This makes sense as cyclists tend to not ride bikes when there is a high wind speed.

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/Temperature%20Distribution.png"/>

-The temperature distribution highlights that most of the records or bookings are done when there is moderate temperature.
-Therefore, our ML model should be able to predict the demand for bikes well during moderate temperature days.
+The temperature distribution highlights that most of the records or bookings are done when there is a moderate temperature.
+Therefore, our ML model should be able to predict the demand for bikes well during moderate-temperature days.

 <img src = "https://github.com/suhasmaddali/Washington-Bike-Demand-Prediction/blob/main/images/Demand%20Hours.png"/>